 Church of St Castullus (also known as Church of Saint Castulus) is one of the finest Gothic buildings in Prague.
 The church was built in the late 1300s as a small Romanic church.
-It burned down on 21 June 1689, as both the Old and the New towns were struck by a tragic, revolting case of arson.
-Fortunately beautiful slender pillars supporting a delicate ribbed vault, survived fire.
-Inside you can see wall paintings, religious statues and a sacristy, Baroque furnishings and a decorated metal font.
+It burned down on 21 June 1689, as a tragic, revolting arson case struck both the Old and the New towns.
+Fortunately, beautiful slender pillars supporting a delicately ribbed vault survived the fire.
+Inside, you can see wall paintings, religious statues and a sacristy, Baroque furnishings and a decorated metal font.

 Location: Haštalské náměstí (Hastal Square)